AthN3090/YUVA.com/README.md

 # YUVA.com
-it is a shopping level website.
+it is a shopping website template stupid website